ai-robotics-estonia/2024_Validation_AI_Robot_Production_Aktaprint/README.md

 ### Future Potential of the Technical Solution
 *Please describe the potential areas for future use of the technical solution.*
-- [The solution can most likely be used in the production optimization and planning software of companies with a production schedule and production structure similar to a printing company, offering "custom made" solutions.],
+- The solution can most likely be used in the production optimization and planning software of companies with a production schedule and production structure similar to a printing company, offering "custom made" solutions,
-- [The artificial intelligence solution has application potential in other production areas, where optimization is important, the number of possible solutions is large, and the solution space can be represented as a tree.].
+- The artificial intelligence solution has application potential in other production areas, where optimization is important, the number of possible solutions is large, and the solution space can be represented as a tree.

 ### Lessons Learned
 *Please describe the lessons learned (i.e. assessment whether the technological solution actually solved the initial challenge).*